dfinity/motoko/src/viper/README.md

 **Precondition of public functions**
 <a name="publicFuncPreconds"></a>

 In particular, dynamic assertions are very useful for specifying _preconditions_ of an actor's public functions (i.e., functions exposed in the Candid API configuration).
 Since such functions can be invoked by anyone; the identity of the caller is statically unknown.
-It is thus necessary to check all of the assumptions at runtime, by writing `assert P` (here, `P` denotes some Boolean expression representing a function's precondition).
-Conversely, writing `assert:system P` at the top of a public function will never verify because Formal Motoko has zero knowledge about the caller.
+It is thus necessary to check all of the assumptions at runtime, by writing `assert <exp>`(here, `<exp>` denotes some `Bool` expression representing a function's precondition).
+Conversely, writing `assert:system <exp>` at the top of a public function will never verify because Formal Motoko has zero knowledge about the caller.

 **Examples**
 <a name="Examples"></a>